Kong/terraform-provider-konnect/docs/resources/gateway_plugin_udp_log.md

 <a id="nestedatt--config"></a>
 ### Nested Schema for `config`

+Required:

+- `host` (String) A string representing a host name, such as example.com.
+- `port` (Number) An integer representing a port number between 0 and 65535, inclusive.

 Optional:

 - `custom_fields_by_lua` (Map of String) Lua code as a key-value map
-- `host` (String) A string representing a host name, such as example.com.
-- `port` (Number) An integer representing a port number between 0 and 65535, inclusive.
 - `timeout` (Number) An optional timeout in milliseconds when sending data to the upstream server.